rndme/vcc/README.md

 # vcc
-View Component Creator : lightweight reactive web components
+View Component Creator : lightweight reactive web components <br />
+View the Unofficial [TodoMVC](http://todomvc.com/) [Todo Application Demo](http://danml.com/todo/) to kick the tires

 ## What
 A react-inspired way of using web standards to create reusable semantic components.